OPA Use Cases in Terraform

 conftest

-conftest has some advantages, such as being able to load the HCL directly, and is easier to set up and configure than tfsec or tflint.
+conftest has some advantages, such as being able to load HCL directly, and is easier to set up and configure than tfsec or tflint.

 conftest test *.tf -p policies/